gg64du02/aimbot-image-processing-blockade3d/README.md

 -N will stop the script.

--TAB will show you the scoreboard ingame and let's you use you mouse.
+-TAB will show you the scoreboard in game and let's you use you mouse.

--Don't make it run for too long if you don't have much memory: the script will collect stastitics about how fast the script is running and show you the results at the end (everything is local, nothing on the internet)
+-Don't make it run for too long if you don't have much memory: the script will collect statistics about how fast the script is running and show you the results at the end (everything is local, nothing on the internet)

 -inside the script main*.py is a variable named: intSubdiv, this is attended to speed up the processing by about a factor of intSubdiv^2 (intSubdiv*intSubdiv).
-Best values I found so far are between 18-24 pixels. (allow for /324 to /576 execution time per loop)
+Best values I found so far are between 18-24 pixels. (approximatly dividing the execution time by 324 to 576 per loop)

 ## How to work on it: